HugoBlox/theme-academic-cv/content/post/firstpost.md

 title = "Hello, world."

-summary = "Leveling up: welcome to independent scientific position"
+summary = "Leveling up: welcome to your independent scientific position"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""